 This is yet another huge and common trading mistake that probably the majority of all traders make.
 The mistake is not getting proper or any trading education before starting to trade.
 Sadly, most ‘traders’ hear of trading, sign up to a broker, begin to trade random securities due to random reasons and end up losing.
 You have to prepare yourself by studying before actually starting to trade!
 Otherwise, you won’t have a clue what you are doing.
 It is nothing to be ashamed of.
 Everyone has to start somewhere.
 Trading is a profession.
 Other professions take years of studying and thousands of Dollars.
 Obviously, you won’t be able to trade with no training, education, preparation… Please don’t be one of the 90% losing traders and skip the most important aspect of trading: education!
 It is not enough to watch a few random youtube videos and read a few random articles.

-I recommend, reading THIS ARTICLE to learn what trading education you need.
+I recommend, reading my article on how to learn how to trade to learn what trading education you need.

 6. Having No Plan – Not Sticking to the Plan

 Having a plan is another essential factor of profitable trading.
 The next is sticking to that plan.
 You should always have a determined trading plan BEFORE entering any position.
 To make sure you have this, go through the plan in your head before sending out any orders.
 This plan should have a defined risk level, exit points, risk/reward…